 Preventing Intimate Partner Violence

-Intimate partner violence (IPV) affects nearly one third of American women.
-Although technology can provide tools for victims (e.g. for collecting evidence against an abuser), it can also unfortunately be used by perpetrators.
-That’s because control is an integral element on IPV, and the misuse of technology can give abusers a means of exerting control over their victims.
+Intimate partner violence (IPV) affects nearly one-third of American women.
+Although technology can provide tools for victims (e.g. for collecting evidence against an abuser), it can also, unfortunately, be used by perpetrators.
+That’s because control is an integral element of IPV, and the misuse of technology can give abusers a means of exerting control over their victims.

 The problem with this is that advocates against IPV can’t go after the companies that manufacture these apps, and app stores can’t block them, as most of the time, they’re used for perfectly legitimate purposes.

 Many of these apps allow abusers to track their victim’s location, read their messages by having them forwarded to a different device, and even watch and listen to them remotely by activating the phone’s camera and microphone.